discord-undoc/discord-undoc-types/README.md

 itself might be sorted by relevance

 ## Special Types

+These types are just to make life easier

 - `union[{types}]` Used when the `type` can be one or more primitive and/or advanced objects